VladMinzatu/go-projects/burn-rate-based-alerting/README.md

 ```
 failure_ratio[10m] > 1.0 - SLO
 ```
 We'll get notified as soon as we are not within our SLO for the 10m window that just ended.
-We won't miss a much, for sure.
+We won't miss much with this approach, for sure.
 But that is the main drawback of this strategy: it has high recall, meaning it will cause us to waste time looking into small glitches that actually just consume a very small portion of our total error budget.
 You may be alerted many times daily, while you're actually staying within budget.

 To mitigate that issue, another approach would be to simply define an alert based on a much larger time window:
 ```